docljn/self-study/growing_an_early_career_dev.md

 ### Mentoring
 Being skilled at Mentoring does not follow automatically from being skilled at your job: mentoring skills must be actively learned
+- I've got a separate set of notes on that...

 ### Things to try when growing your early career developers
 1. Codify a format to use when asking questions